yoichikogure/motapoc/README.md

-# MoTA AI-GIS PoC — Upgraded Minimal Runnable Reference System
+# MoTA AI-GIS PoC — Runnable minimal prototype

 This package is a **single-container monolithic Docker reference system** for the Jordan tourism AI-GIS PoC.